rajkamble21/concepts/js/express-node/README.md

   - **503 Service Unavailable**: The server is not ready to handle the request, often due to temporary overloading or maintenance.
   - **504 Gateway Timeout**: The server, while acting as a gateway or proxy, did not receive a timely response from an upstream server.

+---

-## Why We Use HTTP Status Codes
+# Why We Use HTTP Status Codes

-### 1. Communication

-- **Description**: Status codes provide a standardized way for the server to communicate the outcome of a client's request.
+- **Communication**: Status codes provide a standardized way for the server to communicate the outcome of a client's request.
 They inform the client whether the request was successful, if further action is needed, or if an error occurred.

-### 2. Debugging and Monitoring

-- **Description**: Status codes help developers and system administrators identify and troubleshoot issues with web applications.
+- **Debugging and Monitoring**: Status codes help developers and system administrators identify and troubleshoot issues with web applications.
 For example, a `404 Not Found` error indicates that the requested resource does not exist, while a `500 Internal Server Error` points to a problem on the server side.

-### 3. Automation

-- **Description**: Automated systems, such as web crawlers and APIs, rely on status codes to determine how to handle responses.
+- **Automation**: Automated systems, such as web crawlers and APIs, rely on status codes to determine how to handle responses.
 For example, a `301 Moved Permanently` response will prompt a crawler to update its records with the new URL.

-### 4. User Experience

-- **Description**: Status codes can be used to provide meaningful error messages to users.
+- **User Experience**: Status codes can be used to provide meaningful error messages to users.
 For instance, a `401 Unauthorized` response can prompt a user to log in, while a `403 Forbidden` message can inform them of access restrictions.

 ---